-For instance, you might try reading this post on items confiscated from Navalny.
-This article is particularly helpful for students of the Russian language since it contains images of hand-written forms.
-Since Russian handwriting is quite different from printed Russian, this is a great way to practice the underused skill of reading handwritten Russian.
+This post on items confiscated from Navalny is helpful for students of the Russian language as it contains images of hand-written forms.
+Russian handwriting is quite different from printed Russian and this is a great way to practice the underused skill of reading handwritten Russian.

 3. Ilya Birman

 Ilya Birman is a designer, but his blog covers more than just design.
-Posts also cover his travels and general musings in addition to detailed information on technology.
+He discusses travels, general musings and detailed information on technology.

-While his posts on technology and design are useful tools to pick up specific vocabulary related to these areas, his posts on his travels and general discussion are a great way to practice general vocabulary and improve your reading skills.
+While his posts on technology and design introduce these specific vocabularies, his posts on his travels and general discussions are a great way to practice broad vocabulary and improve your reading skills.

 Plus, Ilya Birman also offers an English-language blog.
 While the English-language blog isn’t updated nearly as often as the Russian-language blog, they do share some of the same posts.
-Beginning and intermediate students can compare texts to make the posts easier to follow.
+Beginning and intermediate students can open and compare texts side by side to make the posts easier to follow.

-Simply open the article in Russian and its English equivalent side by side.
-Try to read in Russian, but if you stumble, just look to the English article.
 For instance, you might compare this Russian-language post on Kiev to its English equivalent.
-This post has a lot of photos, so it’s a good way for beginning and intermediate Russian students to transition towards reading more text-heavy blog posts.
+This post has a lot of photos, so it’s a good way for beginning and intermediate Russian students to transition into reading more text-heavy blog posts.